 The Suzuki Philosophy of Education

-Often referred to as the 'mother-tongue' approach, founder Shinichi Suzuki began developing his method with the realization that children can and will learn from their environment.
-He witnessed children across the globe master their complicated native languages with ease through absorption and mimicry.
-Dr. Suzuki, believing that music is also a language, created a philosophy of early music instruction based on principals that parallel the environment of acquiring a native language.
-Key factors of the Suzuki approach include community learning, parental involvement, beginning at an early age, learning by ear, listening, repetition, and review.
+Often called the “mother-tongue” approach, Shinichi Suzuki developed his method after realizing that children naturally learn from their environment.
+He observed that children around the world master complex native languages through listening, absorption, and imitation.
+Believing music to be a language as well, Dr. Suzuki created a philosophy of early music education that mirrors how children acquire their first language.
+Core elements of the Suzuki approach include community learning, parental involvement, early instruction, learning by ear, listening, repetition, and review.

 Group class in addition to private lessons is a cornerstone of the Suzuki method.
 Students who participate in group and private lessons advance through the repertoire at a faster pace and have more fun while doing so!
 Group learning reinforces the musical and technical concepts taught in private lessons while introducing the social aspect of music making.
 We find that the motivation students receive from each other often goes farther than that of the teacher or parent.
 The encouragement and support of a community of teachers, parents, and peers is part of what makes South Side Suzuki so special for our students.